Absolute Frequency Measurement of the 378 nm Transition in Thallium: INTRODUCTION

+In this report, the saturation spectroscopy technique is applied to a Tl atomic beam to carry out a frequency comb measurement on all $6P_{1/2}\leftrightarrow7S_{1/2}$ hyperfine transitions without the Doppler-broadening effect.
+The well-known saturation dip (``Lamb dip'') is observed and its absolute frequency is shown to be independent of the geometric relation between the optical beams (pump and probe) and the atomic beams under the condition that a \textit{collinearity} for the counter-propagating optical beams is maintained.
+This removes the Doppler-shift of the frequency marker and hence alleviates a common systematic error that hinders the absolute frequency measurement in a atomic beam setup \cite{gerginov04-pra, hannemann06-pra, das07-pra, friebe08-pra, Salumbides:2011ts}.

-In this paper, we report precision our measurements of atomic thallium $\rm{6P_{1/2}\rightarrow7S_{1/2}}$ transition frequencies and isotope shifts using an optical frequency comb (OFC), which is a versatile optical frequency measuring tool \cite{2000:Hall}.
-The absolute frequencies in the region between 500-1000 nm can be measured to high accuracies with OFC.
-A self-referenced Ti:Sapphire frequency comb linked to a master atomic clock can reach to an accuracy of kHz, or better.
-Such a high precision experiment was possible only using a complicate frequency chain before.
-Now, in most of cases with a compact OFC system, the accuracy of optical transition frequency measurement is only limited by the linewidth of the observed atomic or molecular transitions and signal-to-noise ratio of the spectrum, rather than the frequency measuring tool itself.
+An optical frequency comb (OFC), which is a versatile optical frequency measuring tool with an accuracy of kHz, or better, was used in our experiment.
+Therefore, the precision of optical transition frequency measurement is only limited by the linewidth of the observed atomic or molecular transitions and signal-to-noise ratio of the spectrum, rather than the frequency measuring tool, as previous experiments.
+In addition, this is the first time the absolute frequency of the $6P_{1/2}\leftrightarrow7S_{1/2}$ transition in Tl is measured.
+Along with the derived hyperfine splittings and isotope shifts, these measurements should provide invaluable information for calibrating the new many-body theory.

-In atomic thallium, the ground state 377~nm resonance transition has been studied in details using both gas cell \cite{2000:Majumder} \cite{2002:Liu} and atomic beam \cite{1993:Hermann}.
-However, the large linewidthes, due to laser or the Doppler broadened features, limited the accuracy of measurements.
-The Doppler-broadened spectrum of this transition has been performed in both of direct absorption \cite{2000:Majumder} and fluorescence \cite{2002:Liu} experiments with a gas cell.
-However, to our knowledge, no Doppler-free saturation spectroscopy has been observed yet.
-Hence, the large Doppler linewidth (600~MHz) limits the accuracy of isotope shift and hyperfine splitting measurement in $\rm{7S_{1/2}}$.

-The major difficulty of the cell experiment to acquire Doppler-free spectrum is due to the large branch ratio of $\rm{7S_{1/2}\rightarrow6P_{3/2}}$ decay route (in comparison with $\rm{7S_{1/2}\rightarrow6P_{1/2}}$, see Fig.~\ref{fig:level}), and the long lifetime of $\rm{6P_{3/2}}$ metastable state.
-The exciting 377~nm laser causes an optical pumping effect to trap population in the $\rm{6P_{3/2}}$ metastable state, then a long recovering time of the $\rm{6P_{1/2}}$ ground state population.
-This implies a low effective saturation intensity of $\rm{6P_{1/2}\rightarrow7S_{1/2}}$ transition, therefore a strong power broadening effect.
-To perform the Doppler-free saturation spectroscopy with gas cell, even the minimum required power for reasonable signal strength could induce a large power-broadened linewidth close to Doppler width.
-Lowering laser intensity will not reduce power broadening only, but also the signal strength.
-A detailed study of such optical pumping effect in atomic thallium can be found in \cite{2002:Liu}.